yosebyte/nodepass/docs/en/configuration.md

 ### Connection Pool Tuning

-The connection pool parameters are important settings for performance tuning:
+The connection pool parameters are important settings for performance tuning in dual-end handshake mode and do not apply to client single-end forwarding mode:

 #### Pool Capacity Settings